-N. KIVILCIM YAVUZ is a researcher in the humanities, working primarily on the late antique and medieval period (300-1600).
-Her research interests include manuscript studies, digital humanities, classical reception, textual transmission, historiography and comparative literature.
+N. KIVILCIM YAVUZ works at the intersection of medieval studies and digital humanities with expertises in medieval historiography, specifically origin stories of medieval peoples and nations, and European manuscript culture, specifically the role of manuscripts as material artefacts in textual transmission and book history.
+Her research interests include classical reception and comparative literature, particularly the reception of the story of Troy and the image of the Turk in European Middle Ages.
 She is currently Ann Hyde Postdoctoral Researcher at the Kenneth Spencer Research Library at the University of Kansas.
 She is also the proud co-founder of Kısmet Press, an independent, not-for-profit, open access publishing company for the Arts, Humanities & Social Sciences.

 This project aims to increase awareness of and access to the medieval and early modern manuscripts produced before 1600 at the Kenneth Spencer Research Library at the University of Kansas by conducting new research on the manuscripts and making both digital catalogue records and facsimiles of manuscripts available online as open access resources.
 It is possible thanks to an endowment by Alexandra Mason, former Spencer Librarian, in honour of Ann Hyde, former Manuscripts Librarian at Spencer who specialised in medieval manuscripts.